 When you get a bed bug infestation, it can seem like the end of the world.
-You read horror stories about them all the time and wonder…can you really get rid of bed bugs?
+You read horror stories about them all the time and wonder, how do you get rid of bed bugs?
 Are they destined to stay forever once they take up residence?
 The good news is that bed bugs can be treated and eradicated.
 Yes, they are tough to get rid of.
-Patience and perseverance is the key.
+Patience is the key.
 If one method doesn’t do the trick, you simply move on to another.

-There are five phases to getting rid of bed bugs and each of them are vitally important to the process.
+There are five phases to getting rid of bed bugs and each of them is vitally important to the process.
 Those phases are:

 Bed bugs are persistent and tend to hang around primarily because of numbers.
 A lone female lays over one hundred eggs in a lifetime and each bug can develop in about a month.
 Because they reproduce so readily, getting ahead of the cycle can be tough.
 Stick to the plan and you will eventually get rid of them.
 Just don’t take shortcuts and follow the process laid out below.

 Phase One – Inspection

 The first important step is to dig in and really inspect your bed bug situation.
 Some bed bug infestations are obvious while others are a bit more difficult to identify.
 The one thing you have to know before you begin is how bad the bed bug infestation is.
 This can be done by learning a bit about bed bugs and where they hide and then checking those areas carefully.
 Common signs of bed bugs infestation include Blood stains on bedsheets, Cast/shed bed bug skins, bed bugs shells, bites on body in a straight line, feces stains on bedding.

 Where do bed bugs come from?

 Bed bugs enter our homes in a million different ways but they are always brought in.
 This can be on luggage, bedding, pillows, couches, clothes and a million other items.
 Much like roaches, they need the tiniest areas to hide and then work their way to the source of what they are searching for…us.